 - j) Regional Horse Show Steward Requirements.
 It is the responsibility of show management to verify its steward's membership and to be responsible for his or her membership.
 It's up to the show manager to verify that the steward is licensed with either MHSA or USEF.
 Failure to hire an approved steward and/or submit membership fees with the show results could result in a withdrawal of show approve and/or loss of future dates.
 MHSA Regional Program Horse Shows must have an MHSA or USEF licensed steward.
-See also Rule XII, Part I, Section 6. - k) The phone number for the on-call veterinarian must be on display in the horse show office. - 1) In accordance with USEF GR845, the MHSA has adopted the following health protocol for all Regional shows effective 4/25/17.
+See also Rule XII, Part I, Section 6.
+A Steward may officiate no more than four (4) MHSA Regional Program Horse Shows in a row for one horse show management. - k) The phone number for the on-call veterinarian must be on display in the horse show office. - l) In accordance with USEF GR845, the MHSA has adopted the following health protocol for all Regional shows effective 4/25/17.
 MHSA/USEF Rated shows are already covered by this same protocol.

+SECTION 3.
 USEF GR844 Equine Vaccination Rule

 - 1. At Federation licensed competitions horses, more than 7 months of age, entering the grounds must be accompanied by documentation of Equine Influenza Virus and Equine Herpes Virus (Rhinopneumonitis) vaccinations within six months prior to entering the stables.
 Horses not in compliance with this rule may be required to leave the competition grounds upon request by Competition Management.
 Documentation should consist of one of the following methods mentioned below.
 The frequency of vaccine administration should be per the vaccine manufacturers' or veterinarian's recommendations.
-It is recommended that vaccines are administered by or under the direction of a veterinarian. - 2.
+It is recommended that vaccines are administered by or under the direction of a veterinarian - 2.
 In the case of vaccines administered by a veterinarian, the exhibitor, upon request by Competition Management, must provide documentation from the veterinarian documenting that the horse in question received the vaccinations, name of the vaccines and date of vaccine administration. - 3.
 In the case of vaccines administered by a person other than a veterinarian, the exhibitor, upon request by Competition Management, must provide a receipt of the vaccine purchase which is signed by the owner, or agent with care, custody, and control of the horse; name, serial number and expiration date of the vaccine; and date of vaccine administration. - 4.
 In the case of a horse that is unable to receive either of the vaccinations due to a history of adverse reactions, the exhibitor, upon request by Competition Management, must provide a letter from the veterinarian on official letterhead stating that the horse in question cannot be vaccinated due to medical concerns and a log of temperatures taken twice daily for the seven days prior to entering the competition grounds.
 These horses must also have their temperature taken and logged twice daily while on the competition grounds.
-The log of temperatures should be provided to the Competition Management, steward, or technical delegate when requested.

-5. Competition Management may not amend or enhance vaccination requirements without prior approval of the Veterinary Committee.
+The log of temperatures should be provided to the Competition Management, steward, or technical delegate when requested. - 5.
+Competition Management may not amend or enhance vaccination requirements without prior approval of the Veterinary Committee.

-Section 3.
+SECTION 4.
 Reporting Show Results